sewellstephens/late/packages/core/README.md

-# Plate Core
+# Late Core

-This package provides the foundational structure of the Plate editor framework.
+This package provides the foundational structure of the Late editor framework.

 ## Documentation

-Visit https://platejs.org/docs/api/core to view the documentation.
+Visit https://sewellstephens.github.io/late/docs/api/core to view the documentation.

 ## License